Photo Tips and Tricks

 - Make an announcement: Post a note to Instagram/Twitter/Facebook that you want to have a meetup in your town and @ mention users you follow in your city.
 Phoster is a great app for creating notes to share to Instagram.

-- Find Instagrammers in your city: When you add a location tag in Instagram to your pictures, you can click on that location to see other images posted there.
+- Find Instagrammers in your city: When you add a location tag in Instagram to your photos you can click on that location to see other images posted there.
 You can also search hashtags to see if places near you are mentioned.
 Talk to the people who’ve posted at the same spots as you and direct them to your city’s meetup page.

 The Instagram blog is chock-full of helpful tips for taking, editing and sharing great photos.
 We've compiled a helpful list of some of our more popular items: